 Connecticut College System to Undergo Major Overhaul in Merger

-In an effort to save money and streamline the higher education process, Connecticut has launched a merger of the state’s college system that would create a central board of governance for 12 community colleges, four universities and Charter Oak State College – an online college.
-The only state school that will remain independent under the new structure is University of Connecticut.
-While there are many that applaud this change as an effective way to improve the state’s college system overall, others are concerned about exactly how this new merger will impact individual schools with very different missions.
+To save money and streamline the higher education process, Connecticut has merged the state’s college system to create a central governance board for 12 community colleges, four universities, and Charter Oak State College – an online college.
+The only state school that will remain independent under the new structure is the University of Connecticut.
+While many applaud this change as an effective way to improve the state’s college system overall, others are concerned about exactly how this new merger will impact individual schools with very different missions.

 “The State of Connecticut has to look across higher education,” Gena Glickman, president of Manchester Community College, told Inside Higher Ed.
 Glickman added that the state needs to determine “whether or not we’re facile enough to meet the needs of each student.”

-The new Board of Regents will consist of 19 board members, which have not yet been appointed, according to a report at CBS Connecticut.
+The new Board of Regents will consist of 19 board members who have not yet been appointed, according to a report at CBS Connecticut.
 Nine of the positions will be appointed by the governor.
-Changes are scheduled to be announced at a meeting December 20, according to Inside Higher Ed.
+Changes are scheduled to be announced at a meeting on December 20, according to Inside Higher Ed.

 In the meantime, the transition team consists of the old boards and will remain in effect through the end of the year.
-At this point, old boards continue to hold their own meetings and conduct business as usual, but the new board will have the authority to overturn any decisions made during this time if they do not fit with the new reorganization plan later on.
-However, the hope is that changes of this nature will be kept to a minimum, if they occur at all.
+At this point, old boards continue to hold meetings and conduct business as usual.
+Still, the new board will have the authority to overturn any decisions made during this time if they do not fit with the latest reorganization plan later on.
+However, the hope is that changes of this nature will be kept to a minimum if they occur at all.

-“Our goal is to be able to work out this transition period in a way that there’s no reason to have the Board of Regents overturn anything,” Michael Meotti, the interim president for new Board of Regents told CBS Connecticut.
-Meotti added that while students and staff of the schools may eventually feel a pinch when colleges try to absorb large budget cuts, the management consolidation should not bring any short-term changes.
+“Our goal is to be able to work out this transition period in a way that there’s no reason to have the Board of Regents overturn anything,” Michael Meotti, the interim president for the new Board of Regents, told CBS Connecticut.
+Meotti added that while students and staff of the schools may eventually feel a pinch when colleges try to absorb significant budget cuts, the management consolidation should not bring any short-term changes.

 Potential Benefits of the Merger

 One of the biggest reasons the merger was pushed through state legislation is its ability to save millions of dollars in higher education in the long run.
-According to a report at Education Portal, that savings could total as much as $30 million over a 6-year period.
-Savings would primarily come through elimination of presidents and payroll departments at some of the smaller institutions included in the merger.
+According to a report at Education Portal, that savings could total as much as $30 million over 6 years.
+Savings would primarily come through eliminating presidents and payroll departments at some of the smaller institutions included in the merger.
 At a time when budget constraints are forcing schools and state governments to tighten their belts, any potential savings is welcome news.

 Another potential advantage is that coordinating the governance of these schools could result in a more efficient higher education system overall.
 The merger could ensure schools in the state respond more effectively to business and academic trends by moving to provide degree programs in fields most in demand at any given time.